 General Course Feedback

 This survey is useful for most classes regardless of format and uses open-ended questions that focus on student learning.
+This is the survey format chosen most frequently by UConn instructors.

 In an online course, all required contact hours are internet-based.
 Contact includes instruction, learning activities, and interactions (both student-student and/or student-instructor).
 Completion of assessments and exams in-person at authorized proctoring locations may be required at the instructor’s discretion (this includes semester and final assessments and exams).